Version 1.1.2 (Updated Aug 20, 2021)

 Explains what this graph is actually about, providing background on female song in barn swallows and the field work employed to study it.

-This animation was developed to show the logical connections between a dot plot, a binned dot plot, and a histogram.
+Show logical connections between a dot plot, a binned dot plot, and a histogram.
 The silly sounds are added for memorability.

 This video demonstrates how to count barn swallow songs to generate the data examined.